Prince Madumere: Political career

-After six failed attempts to remove Madumere from Office following the difficulty in finding any impeachable offence against him, on phoney claims, there was a seventh attempt, where Imo House of Assembly led by Acho Ihim purportedly claimed it removed Madumere from Office despite a subsisting Court Order by Imo High Court presided by Hon.
-Justice Ben.
-Iheka.
-Finally, on September 25, 2018, the court also presided by Iheka nullified the purported impeachment of Madumere as the Deputy Governor of Imo State, declaring it null and void and of no effect.
-Madumere's feat has drawn him to the heart of men and women of good conscience. ref: Channels Television, September 25, 2018: Court Nullifies Imo Deputy Governor's Impeachment).
+After six failed attempts to remove Madumere from office, following difficulty in finding an impeachable offence against him, on phoney claims, there was a seventh attempt, where Imo House of Assembly led by Acho Ihim purportedly claimed it removed Madumere from office despite a subsisting court order by the Imo High Court.
+Finally, on September 25, 2018, the court nullified the purported impeachment of Madumere as the Deputy Governor of Imo State, declaring it null and void. ref: Channels Television, September 25, 2018: Court Nullifies Imo Deputy Governor's Impeachment).
 Also see Punch, Sept.
-26: Jubilation as Court nullifies Imo Deputy Governor's impeachment etal...
+26: Jubilation as Court nullifies Imo Deputy Governor's impeachment etal.